levimhuillet/winsurance/README.md

 - Insurance is broken into premiums (paid every period) and deductibles (how much is paid out-of-pocket for each instance).
 - Player can choose whether to buy insurance

-## Multiplayer Aspects:

-- A lobby exists before each level begins.
-Up to 2 players can join.
-The host drives the loading of scenes.
-- Build1 and Build2 are included to facilitate running in local multiplayer

 ## Miscellaneous Mechanics:
 - Elements spawn out of Nexuses, which in turn spawn from Chaos Butterflies.
 Every butterfly that crosses the screen has a chance to instigate a Nexus pretty much anywhere, which grows and grows before moving to its designated spawn point.
 How many enemies a Nexus spawns depends on how much it grew during its growth stage.
 - Nexuses have a slight chance to be severe weather, which results in more, stronger oncoming elements.